MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-prerequisites.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]

-This article describes the prerequisite tasks you need to complete before you begin the process to migrate Hyper-V virtual machines (VMs) to Azure Stack HCI.
+This article describes the prerequisite tasks you need to complete before you begin the process to migrate VMware virtual machines (VMs) to Azure Stack HCI.
 Make sure to [review the requirements](migrate-vmware-requirements.md) for migration if you haven't already.

 [!INCLUDE [important](../../includes/hci-preview.md)]